snotskie/ttrpg/site/src/index.md

 ### Contests

-A non-violent Contest is when a character performs an action against another character’s will using any Basic Stat besides Hurt.
+A non-violent Contest is when a character performs an action against another character’s will using any Stat besides Hurt.
 To perform a non-violent Contest, first the Attacker rolls as though performing the appropriate Stat Check, then the Defender rolls as though performing a Stat Check using the same Stat as the Attacker.
 The action’s effect is only successful if the Attacker rolls higher than the Defender.
 The severity of the effect is determined by the difference between their scores.
-If the Attacker uses a Spark Stat Check, then the Defender may roll a Spark Stat Check using the same Stats, or a Basic Stat Check using either of the Stats used in the Attacker's Spark Stat Check.
+If the Attacker uses a Spark Stat Check, then the Defender may roll a Spark Stat Check using the same Stats, or a Stat Check using either of the Stats used in the Attacker's Spark Stat Check.

 !!! details "DM Note: Severity of Non-violent Effects"
     A difference less than $5$ on a nonviolent Contest represents a minor effect or the Attacker getting what they wanted, within reason, and with complications.
 Any advantage the Attacker gains is temporary.